bendqh1/drupal/drupal/debugging/handbook.md

 ## Watchdog

-* `vendor/bin/drush watchdog:show` may output something like this:
+* `drush watchdog:show` may output something like this:

 ```
 ------- -------------- ---------------- ---------- -------------------------------------------------------------------------------------------